Takanuva12/MySQLInsertBashScriptCreator/README.md

 mysql> source /parthtothefile/insert.sql

-I hope you may find as usefull as I did.
+I hope you may find it as usefull as I did.